San Juan Achiutla: Achiutla

-The Achiutla's man.
+The Achiutla man.
 Pre-Columbian piece.
 San Juan Achiutla.

 Leon Diguet also wrote about Achiutla:

 Two locations are identified as being the Mixtec country colonization focal point: Apoala and Achiutla.
 These settlements have grown and flourished as urban centres which although now reduced to simple towns, before the European conquest were flourishing cities.

 Achiutla or Achutla (Achioztlan) is represented today - wrote Diguet 1906- by two towns located a short distance one from another San Juan Achiutla and San Miguel Achiutla, in that the total population barely reaches 1,800 individuals.
 The average altitude taken between the two populations is 1,800 m.
 The ancient city of Achiutla was north of the town of San Miguel, on the plateau where today the Church stands.

 Before the conquest the population likely reached 14,000 inhabitants, but it significantly reduced following a "mazahuatl" epidemic.

 Established in the High Mixteca center, Achiutla was the chief who ruled the Mixtécapan residence.
 After the schism that divided the country into three principalities, this city was the spiritual center or the Taysacca or religious leader residence.
 The temple was famous, they came from everywhere to worship a deity considered to be a personification of Quetzalcoatl.
-It was represented by a large dimension emerald on which were carved a bird and a snake.
-This jewel excited the Spaniards admiration by the job perfection.
+It was represented by a large emerald on which were carved a bird and a snake.
+This jewel excited the Spaniards' admiration of its perfection.
 It was destroyed by the missionaries as described below.

-Stone Axe, obsidian arrowheads and malacate winch were found in San Juan Achiutla.
+Stone Axe, obsidian arrowheads and malacate which were found in San Juan Achiutla.

-On the old city edge opens a cave the entrance suggest a tunnel that connects with the town of San Juan and for which, in times of war it could go from one to another.
+On the old city edge opens a cave the entrance suggest a tunnel that connects with the town of San Juan and by which, in times of war one could go from one to another.

 The Achiutla Nahuatl name seems to come from this cave.
 Deconstructing it is in effect: achio means frequent, oztli, cave, tlan, locality or place: place of the cave frequented.
 Another possible etymology is as follows: Atl water, chipimi dripping, otli road, tlan locality or place: site were the roads oozing water.